The Best Creatine Supplements on the Market

 If you notice, there are only Creatine Monohydrate supplements here, and the reason is simple.

-It is the most studied form, both in terms of efficiency and safety.
+It is the most studied form, both in terms of effectiveness and safety.

-As if that were not enough, it is also the cheapest.
+As if that weren't enough, it's also the cheapest.

-None of the more recent Creatines has yet proved superior, and in the case of Ethyl Ester Creatine, until it has been proven to be inferior.
+None of the more recent Creatines have yet proven to be superior, and in the case of Ethyl Ester Creatine, even has been proven to be inferior.

-For now, the only superiority is only in price.
+For now, the only superiority is just in price.

-If you want to know more, consult our complete guide on the subject here.
+If you want to know more, check out our complete guide on the subject here.

-As for the best Creatine, you will be well served with any of this list.
+As for the best Creatine, you'll be well served with any one on this list.

-The original prices were used, without any kind of promotion or discount.
+The original prices were used, without any type of promotion or discount.

 One dose corresponds to 5g of the product.[/toggle]

-Hi, I need a little help… I would like to increase muscle mass and I already take it (Prozis Sport)
+1. Hi, I need a little help...
+I would like to increase muscle mass and I'm already taking it (Prozis Sport)

-100% Whey Prime but I find the process too slow, so I would like to know if I can take IMPACT WHEY PROTEIN and MALTODEXTRINA from MYPROTEIN or if they have a better and profitable tip. thanks
+100% Whey Prime but I find the process very slow, so I would like to know if I can take IMPACT WHEY PROTEIN and MALTODEXTRIN from MYPROTEIN or if you have a better and more profitable tip. thanks

-Good afternoon dear, I would like to know what is the reputation of Prozi products.
+2. Good afternoon dear people, I would like to know what the reputation of Prozi products is.

 Thank you very much in advance.

-Good afternoon.
-Can I mix creatine with protein in the same shaker and drink it in one go?
-How much liquid should I put in?
+3. Good afternoon.
+Can I mix creatine with protein in the same shaker and drink it at once?
+How much liquid should I add?
 Thanks.